peanutzhen/peanutcache/README.md

 	fmt.Println(view.String())
 }
 ```
-Use `go run`, you will get follows:
+Before `go run`, you should run `etcd` local directly(without any spcified parameter) and then execute `go run example.go`, you will get follows:

 ```console
 $ go run peanutcache_usage.go